 Do You Need a Certificate to Be a Bartender?

 The short answer is no. There is no formal, nationally recognized and required certification to bartend.
 Local alcohol laws and what’s required to tend bar in one city or state are not the same everywhere.
 If you have the time and the drive, you can pick up a fifth of alcohol (it's the standard alcohol bottle size), replace the booze with water, and practice pouring on your own.
+Master the standard pours, how to pour a beer, and the standard wine pour and you'll be outperforming licensed bartenders in no time.

 Can I Get My Bartending Certificate Online?